-But, what happens if a minor workers gets injured on the job?
+But what happens if a minor worker gets injured on the job?
 Do they have the same rights as a regular employee?
 The short answer is yes, they do, and even more.

 Minor Employees Are Entitled to Workers Compensation

-The definition of “employee” under Missouri’s workers compensation law includes minors as well.
-That means that if an underage employee gets injured while performing work duties, then they have the right to file for workers compensation and receive benefits.
-We advise you to work with a St. Louis work injury lawyer as there are special protections in place for minor workers that you may not be aware of.
+The definition of “employee” under Missouri’s workers’ compensation law includes minors.
+That means that if an underage employee gets injured while performing work duties, then they have the right to file for workers’ compensation and receive benefits.
+We advise you to work with a St. Louis work injury lawyer, as there are special protections in place for minor workers that you may not be aware of.

 How a Work Injury Affects Future Earning Capacity

-One of the first things that the law takes into consideration is how a work injury will affect the teen’s future earning capacity.
+One of the first things that the law considers is how a work injury will affect the teen’s future earning capacity.
 If he suffers debilitating injuries that prevent him from ever working again, then the benefits will be calculated so that he receives the maximum compensation possible.

 Additional Protections for Teen Workers

 According to the law in Missouri, minor employees shouldn’t perform certain jobs or work during certain hours of the day.
 Most people believe that if they broke this rule, then they aren’t entitled to compensation.
 That is incorrect.
-The law protects children from being exploited, so teens employed illegally are still entitled to receiving benefits for their work injury.
+The law protects children from exploitation, so teens employed illegally are still generally entitled to receive benefits for their work injuries.